Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Fundamentals

 \subsection{Antenna/Array Rotation Model}

 For directional antennas/arrays, the channel conditions depend strongly on the relative geometric relationships between transceivers.
 In this regard, antenna/array rotation alters both the directional gain toward a spatial point and the polarization characteristics of the transmitted/received signal.
 According to Euler’s rotation theorem, any 3D rotation around a fixed point can be represented as a composition of three elementary rotations~\cite{Goldstein2001Classical}.
-As illustrated in Fig.~\ref{fig_rotation_1}, the orientation of an antenna/array can be described by three rotation angles: a roll angle $\phi \in [0,2\pi)$ around the $x$-axis, a pitch angle $\theta \in [0,2\pi)$ around the $y$-axis, and a yaw angle $\psi \in [0,2\pi)$ around the $z$-axis.
-We adopt the $x$-$y$-$z$ rotation sequence, with each rotation following the right-hand rule.
+As illustrated in Fig.~\ref{fig_rotation_1}, the orientation of an antenna/array can be described by three rotation angles: a roll angle $\phi \in [0,2\pi)$ around the $x$-axis, a pitch angle $\theta \in [0,2\pi)$ around the $y$-axis, and a yaw angle $\psi \in [0,2\pi)$ around the $z$-axis. {In this paper, we adopt an active extrinsic $x$-$y$-$z$ rotation convention to describe the physical orientation change of the antenna/array.
+Under this convention, the antenna/array is successively rotated about the fixed global $x$-, $y$-, and $z$-axes according to the right-hand rule.
+Let $\bm{\theta}\triangleq[\phi,\theta,\psi]^T$ denote the rotation angle vector, and let $\mathbf{R}_x(\phi)$, $\mathbf{R}_y(\theta)$, and $\mathbf{R}_z(\psi)$ denote the elementary rotation matrices induced by rotations around the $x$-, $y$-, and $z$-axes, respectively.
+Based on the active extrinsic $x$-$y$-$z$ rotation sequence, the rightmost matrix $\mathbf{R}_x(\phi)$ is applied first, followed by $\mathbf{R}_y(\theta)$ and $\mathbf{R}_z(\psi)$.
+The composite rotation matrix $\mathbf{R}(\bm{\theta})$ is therefore given by~\cite{Diebel2006Representing,3GPP20205G,Shao2025Distributed}

-To describe the 3D orientation change of the antenna in the global coordinate system, we adopt an extrinsic rotation description in which the antenna rotates around the fixed global coordinate axes throughout the rotation process.
-Let $\bm{\theta}\triangleq [\phi,\theta,\psi]^T$ denote the rotation angle vector.
-The corresponding rotation matrix that transforms the antenna's local coordinate system (i.e., $\tilde{o}$-$\tilde{x}\tilde{y}\tilde{z}$) to the global coordinate system (i.e., $o$-$xyz$) can be expressed as~\cite{Diebel2006Representing,3GPP20205G,Shao2025Distributed}